THE FRIENDS OF EDDIE COYLE

-World-weary Robert Mitchum, a career criminal with a wife and two kids, struggling to make ends meet in the suburbs, contemplates ratting to the cops after getting pinched for driving a truck full of stolen whiskey.
-Director Peter Yates (BREAKING AWAY, BULLITT) displays great command for the details, whether it's the taut procedural of a bank heist or fly-on-the-wall observations of criminals in their milieu, with the local color of 1970s Boston providing a particularly piquant backdrop.
-And Mitchum — struggling with his dilemma, defeated but sardonic to the end — gives perhaps the most affecting performance of his brilliant career.
+World-weary Eddie Coyle (Robert Mitchum), a career criminal with a wife and two kids, struggling to make ends meet in the suburbs, contemplates ratting to the cops after getting pinched for driving a truck full of stolen whiskey.
+Director Peter Yates (BREAKING AWAY, BULLITT) displays great command for the details in this gritty neo-noir, from the taut procedural of a bank heist to fly-on-the-wall observations of criminals in their milieu, with the local color of 1970s Boston providing a particularly piquant backdrop.
+Mitchum — struggling with Coyle's dilemma, defeated but sardonic to the end — gives perhaps the most affecting performance of his brilliant career.
 DIR Peter Yates; SCR/PROD Paul Monash, from the novel by George V. Higgins.
 U.S., 1973, color, 102 min.
 RATED R

 AFI Member passes accepted.